the-digital-anarchist/forumvooranarchisme/content/blog/first-blog.md

 _English below_

 Wil je zelf ook een artikel plaatsen?
-Dat kan, druk dan op de 'Edit website' knop rechts onderin.
+Dat kan, druk dan op de 'Create post' knop rechts onderin of via deze [link](https://forum.forumvooranarchisme.nl/c/blog).
-Login in met een Github account of maak een account aan, gebruik een anoniem email account als je anoniem wil blijven en een VPN is ook een goed idee.
-Als je dat hebt kun je zelf een artikel plaatsen hier.
-Na dat je hem submit moeten wij het alleen nog goedkeuren maar dat is alles.
+Het submitten van nieuwe blog post gebeurd via ons blog kanaal op het forum.
+Alle geposten berichten daar komen in een wachtrij te staan die we dan alleen nog moeten goed keuren.
+Maar daarna verschijnen ze op ons blog.
+Alle aanpassingen aan de post worden ook door gestuurd dus de artikelen zijn altijd bij te werken.
+Happy posting.

 Je kunt ook je artikel opsturen naar ons opsturen als je dat makkelijker vind, naar kameraad\[@\]forumvooranarchisme.nl (email zonder de \[\] gebruiken).

 \[ENG\]
 Would you like to post an article yourself?
-You can, just hit the 'Edit website' button in the bottom right.
+You can, just press the 'Create post' button at the bottom right or via this [link](https://forum.forumvooranarchisme.nl/c/blog).
-Login with a Github account or create an account, use an anonymous email account if you want to stay anonymous and a VPN is also a good idea.
-Once you have that you can post your own article here.
-After you submit it we just have to approve it but that's all.
+The submission of new blog posts happens via our blog channel on the forum.
+All posted messages there will be in a queue for approval.
+But after that they will appear on our blog.
+All changes to the post are also forwarded so the articles can always be updated.
+Happy posting.

 You can also send your article to us if you find that easier, to kameraad\[@\]forumvooranarchisme.nl (email without the \[\]).